shadespot-perps/contracts/architecture.md

 **LP Shares:** Currently **not tokenized** — `lpBalance` is a plain `uint256` mapping.
 There is no ERC-20 LP token, no fee accrual mechanism per share.
 LP PnL is implicit: when traders lose, `totalLiquidity` grows via `receiveLoss()`; when traders profit, the vault pays out from the pool, shrinking `totalLiquidity`.

-**Profit and Funding flow to vault:**
+**Profit, Funding, and Refund flow to vault:**
 - `Vault.receiveLoss()` — increases `totalLiquidity` when a trader physically loses collateral or pays net funding fees backwards into the LP pool.
-- `Vault.payTrader()` — safely processes trader winnings (price profit + funding receipts) by explicitly decreasing `totalLiquidity` before transferring out, ensuring LPs explicitly socialize the cost and keeping Vault accounting properly solvent.
+- `Vault.payTrader()` — safely processes trader winnings (price profit + funding receipts) by explicitly decreasing `totalLiquidity` before transferring out. *Note: this function dynamically caps the trader payout to the Vault's current `availableLiquidity()`, mathematically preventing LP front-running and infinite-profit lockups.*
+- `Vault.refundCollateral()` — exclusively used to return un-utilized escrowed collateral directly to the user (e.g. limit order cancellations).

 ---